 In November 2011, the Financial Stability Board published policy measures to address the systemic and moral hazard risks associated with systemically important financial institutions.
-The policy measures include requirements for global systemically important banks ("G-SIBs") to have additional loss absorption capacity tailored to the impact of their default, ranging from 1% to 2.5% of risk-weighted assets, to be met with Common Equity Tier 1 capital, which would be in addition to the 7.0% Common Equity Tier 1 capital requirement (including the capital conservation buffer).
-The requirements will be phased in starting in January 2016 with full implementation by January 2019.
-The Group was included in the list of G-SIBs updated in November 2014 and was allocated to the bucket that would require 1.0% of additional loss absorbency.
+The policy measures include requirements for global systemically important banks ("G-SIBs") to have additional loss absorption capacity tailored to the impact of their default, ranging from 1% to 2.5% of risk-weighted assets, to be met with Common Equity Tier 1 capital, which would be in addition to the 7.0% Common Equity Tier 1 capital requirement (including capital conservation buffer).
+The requirements began phasing in from January 2016 and will be fully implemented by January 2019.
+The Group was included in the list of G-SIBs updated in November 2015 and was allocated to the category that would require 1.0% of additional loss absorbency.